p2p-sync/persistence/README.md

 # Overview

 This component provides an abstraction for manipulating multiple storage systems.
-Not only storage adapters to filesystems using a tree-like approach to store data are be provided but also adapters to persist data in a distributed hash table (DHT).
+Not only storage adapters to filesystems using a tree-like approach to store data are provided but also adapters to persist data in a distributed hash table (DHT).

 # Storage Adapters
 A storage adapter abstracts the access to the underlying file system strucutre resp. implementation.